Skip to content

 The wizard guides you through:

-• macOS: Selecting a Developer ID certificate, configuring notarization profile
+• macOS: Selecting a Developer ID certificate, configuring notarization credentials (calls xcrun notarytool store-credentials).

-• Linux: Using an existing PGP key or generating a new one, configuring signing role
+• Linux: Using an existing PGP key or generating a new one (calls gpg), configuring signing role.

 Interactive wizard to configure macOS entitlements.